KatanaGraph/rdg-test-datasets/README.md

     - storage_format_version_N/<rdg_contents>
     - storage_format_version_N+1/<rdg_contents>
     - storage_format_version_N+2/<rdg_contents>

+csv_datasets
+ - <name_of_some_csv_dataset>/
+   - <csv_dataset_contents>

+misc_datasets
+  - <name_of_some_misc_dataset>
+    - README.md describing what this misc dataset is and what it can be used for
 ```

+if a rdg can be imported from csv, if possible, its directory should be named identically to the csv datasets directory

+misc_datasets should be used only when the dataset does not fall into one of the other categories

 ### The following scripts are conditionally present for each RDG.
 One of the following options must be present.
 #### import.[py/sh]